USB Data Recovery Software: Recover Deleted Files from Flash Drive

 Recover Deleted Files from Any USB Drive

-It doesn’t matter which type of USB drive you have because our favorite USB recovery solution described on this page, Disk Drill, can be used to recover lost files from all USB drives.
+It doesn't matter which type of USB drive you have.
+Disk Drill, the recovery solution we cover on this page, can be used to recover lost files from all common USB drive types.

 USB 1.0–1.1